IonelPopJara/IonelPopJara/README.md

 ### Hello there!

-I'm a software engineering student from GU who's constantly looking for fun projects to work on.
+Currently studying Computer Science at Chalmers University.
+I'm constantly looking for new things to learn and fun projects to work on.

 [Check out my Website!](https://multslab.com/)